Mervyn King (darts player): 2017

 King was on the brink of being knocked out in the first round of the 2017 World Championship as he was 2–0 down in sets to Steve West.
 In the third set, West was on 36 for the match, but King took out a 136 finish, won the set and levelled the match at 2–2.
 In the deciding set West missed two match darts and King would win 3–2 and was in tears on stage afterwards.
 In the second round Michael Smith missed five darts to beat King 4–1.
 King then hit a match saving 130 checkout to help him close to 3–3 and Smith missed three more match darts in the deciding set, but eventually got over the line to edge King out 4–3.
 King reached his first final since 2014 at the third Players Championship and was defeated 6–5 by Rob Cross.

 2018

 At the 2018 World Championship, King lost 3–2 in the first round to Zoran Lerchbacher.

 2019

 At the 2019 World Championship, King lost 4–2 in the third round to Brendan Dolan.

 He reached the quarter-finals of the World Matchplay, beating defending champion Gary Anderson en route, before losing to Michael Smith.

+King also reached the quarter-finals of the World Grand Prix and Players Championship Finals.